 - Manhole covers also prevent objects and debris from getting into the drainage system where it could cause a blockage.

 Manhole covers can be made from different materials, including steel, concrete, and also recycled plastic.
-They can also be different shapes, including round, triangular, square, and rectangular.

 Increasingly, manholes are being replaced or augmented with remote access drainage points, often called rodding points.
 These are smaller than manhole chambers, so are cheaper to install.